Cleveland family faces eviction but say landlord is at fault

 A Cleveland woman is claiming she's dealing with severe leaks and mold in her rental home and is now facing eviction.
 But her landlord claims she's behind on rent which is the cause for eviction.

 Traci Davis says she moved from Ohio to Tennessee with her brother and her son in May of 2020.
-They found a home to rent in Cleveland from First Enterprise Real Estate and Construction, owned by a local attorney, Tim Shaw.
+They found a home to rent in Cleveland, Tennessee from First Enterprise Real Estate and Construction, owned by a local attorney, Tim Shaw.

 Davis says the serious problems began in October of 2020 when their septic tank backed up and her family was left without running water.
 Unable to get hold of the rental office, she says they paid a plumber $500 out of pocket to fix the issue.